-G’day, I’m Scott Phillips.
-I’m the Chief Investment Officer for The Motley Fool here in Australia.
+G'day, I'm Scott Phillips.
+I'm The Motley Fool's Chief Investment Officer here in Australia.

 I make my living in large part trying to explain how people can use the power of investing to improve their lives.
 It's something of a passion project for me: I took a pretty big pay cut to join The Motley Fool back in 2012, because I'd been fortunate enough to have been a customer of our US operation in the past, and that experience had changed my financial life.

-And so, whether inside our members-only services, in the Fairfax press, in Money magazine, on Sky News Business or Weekend Sunrise on Channel 7 — or in forums like this — I spend a decent chunk of my time trying to spread the word.
+And so, whether inside our members-only services, in the Fairfax press, in Money magazine, on ausbiz, Channel 9's Late News, on Triple M or 2GB, on social media — or in forums like this — I spend a decent chunk of my time trying to spread the word.

 I get some wonderful feedback from our members and readers.
 I'm humbled by the trust our members place in us, and we've heard some wonderful stories of financial success from them.